wahlau/PracticalMachineLearning/README.md

-# PracticalMachineLearning
+# Practical Machine Learning Course Project submission

-Practical Machine Learning Course Project
+This repository stores the submission of the course project for the Coursera course - Practical Machine Learning.